vicha-w/TopSF/README.md

     - `mass_variable`: Target variable to be populated in the distribution.
 Usually jet mass is used.
     - `mass_range`: Range of the target variable.
     - `mass_bins`: Number of bins in the distribution.
     - `event_categories`: Definitions for _event categories_.
 Every event should be categorised into one of the event categories (provided that they are orthogonal), and then further classified into passing and failing categories based on the tagger.
+(This is equivalent to _bins_ in HiggsCombine.) **Required.**

       Each category should contain the following keys:
         - `name`: Name of the event category. **The name used here will be used as output file names.**
         - `rule`: Rule of the event category.
 This rule will be plugged directly into `TTree.Project` method, so the rules defined here should be in the compatible ROOT format.
 - `uncertainties`: Details on uncertainties to be added into the datacard.
 Each key is a uncertainty name, and should contain `mode` key inside.
 Currently `mode` supports `lnN`, `factor`, and `file`, and has different behaviours as follows: